hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 Contain floats
 --------------
-Instead of having an additional element after the floats and applying clear:both in your css, just apply the clearfix css class to your element that contains the floats.
+Instead of having an additional element after the floats and applying clear:both in your css, just apply the clearfix css class to your html element that contains the floated elements.
 Note: clearfix class is defined in style.less.